PhD or PhD with MA en route in French

 PhD in Film and Media Studies with a Concentration in French

-This interdepartmental Ph.D. degree combines rigorous training in French language, literature, media, and cultures with a firm grounding in the history, aesthetics, and theories of film and media.
+This interdepartmental Ph.D. degree combines rigorous training in French language, literatures, and cultures with a firm grounding in the history, aesthetics, and theories of film and media.
 Students benefit from the opportunity to work closely with both faculty in French and distinguished members of the Film and Media Studies Program.
-At a time when French departments around the world increasingly seek colleagues with competency in both French Studies and Film and Media Studies, the graduates from this degree program are uniquely trained in both disciplines.
+Students also receive pedagogical training and teaching opportunities in both French and Film and Media.
+At a time when French departments around the world increasingly seek colleagues with expertise in both French Studies and Film and Media Studies, the graduates from this degree program are uniquely trained in both disciplines.

 It is possible to do a stand-alone MA in French, though we only offer funding to those enrolled in the PhD programs.